OXID-eSales/wave-theme/README.md

 ## Branch Compatibility

+* master branch is compatible with OXID eShop compilation master
-* master branch is compatible with OXID eShop unreleased b-6.x and up
+* b-2.x branch is compatible with OXID eShop unreleased b-6.x
 * b-1.x branch is compatible with OXID eShop compilation 6.1 and 6.2

 ## Installation
 If you want to extend the theme you need to clone the repository (see section development) as some soures are ignored on composer installation.